Healthcare Project Manager

 Western Governors University

-Western Governors University offers an online bachelor’s in healthcare management degree.
-Students can complete this degree in as few as 37 months, depending on the number of courses they take and how many transfer credits a student may have.
-In this program, students will not only learn strong leadership skills, but they will also learn accounting, finance, communications, and resource management.
+Western Governors University offers an online bachelor’s in healthcare management.
+Students can complete this degree in as few as 37 months, depending on the number of courses they take and how many transfer credits they may have.
+In this program, students will learn not only strong leadership skills but also accounting, finance, communications, and resource management.

-A unique aspect of Western Governors University is that it is a competency-based model where as soon as students have demonstrated mastery, they can complete the course and move on to the next.
-This allows students to complete their education at their own pace and receive credit and recognition for material learned through work or life experience.
+A unique aspect of Western Governors University is that it is a competency-based model.
+As soon as students have demonstrated mastery, they can complete the course and move on to the next.
+This allows students to complete their education independently and receive credit and recognition for material learned through work or life experience.
 Tuition is one low flat rate per six-month term, regardless of the number of courses completed.

 • Location: Millcreek, UT